SkeldJS/Hindenburg/pages/Writing Plugins/Getting Started.md

 # Writing Plugins
-Hindenburg allows you to start writing plugins relatively easily, in either Typescript or Javascript.
+Hindenburg allows you to start writing plugins relatively easily, in either Typescript or Javascript, although it is very highly recommended that you use Typescript, as otherwise you likely will not get sufficient typing.

-You can either set up a new plugin using [an automated script](#setting-up), or [manually](#setting-up-manually).
+You can either set up a new plugin using [the automated script](#setting-up), or [manually](#setting-up-manually).

 ## Setting Up